 of a divorce takes time, energy, and coping skills.
 Some of

 the forums for people of Indian Origin include:

-- Bay Area Desi Single Parents + Kids (iBASP) Parenting is difficult as is these days.
+- Break Ke Baad - Bay Area Indian Divorced Singles (meetup group) Parenting is difficult as is these days.
 Single Parenting even more difficult.
 They say - it takes a village to raise a child...Lets make this the village for the divorced children!

 are not alone, we are there is a mailing list for

 divorced women of Indian origin.
 This forum is active, and

 - Maitri: a free, con?dential, nonpro?t organization based in the San Francisco Bay Area, that primarily helps families from South Asia (Bangladesh, India, Nepal, Pakistan, Sri Lanka among others) facing domestic violence, emotional abuse, cultural alienation, human traf?cking or family con?ict.

 Wings is a support group for “single again” Indians

 in the Bay Area started by Shamyo Chatterjee.
 His divorce

 in 1998, he feels, was probably due to the stress faced